TRANSPARENCY leads to AUTHENTICITY

 My goal is to assist others in building R-E-A-L-ationships.
 This type of radical union must be built and nurtured by two people.
 The R.E.A.L. acronym describes what it takes to create a happy marriage that can go the distance.
 It goes hand-in-hand with my S.A.F.E.
 Communication Method.
 Sadly, most of us are not raised with this mentality and outlook on communication.

-*Each of you must be willing to be RAW, (this goes back to what I stated at the start…you have to be able to honestly and effectively express yourself) Vulnerability + Humility = Authenticity
+*Each of you must be willing to be RAW, (this goes back to what I stated at the start…you have to be able to honestly and effectively express yourself) Vulnerability + Humility = Authenticity.
+This ties into RESPONSIBLITY because in partnership it is your responsibility to be transparent and forthcoming.

-*You should have an ENTHUSIASTIC desire to understand self and your partner, Understanding where your differences and weaknesses stem from is how you evolve and reach a deeper level of emotional intimacy.
+*You should have an EAGERNESS to understand self and your partner, which has to do with empathizing.
+Understanding where your differences and weaknesses stem from is how you evolve and reach a deeper level of emotional intimacy.
 Empathy and compassion are key skills for healthy connection.

 *You must cultivate an ATTITUDE OF ATONEMENT AND ACCOUNTABILITY.
 Pride and stubbornness destroy love, so getting comfortable being accountable for your actions and apologizing properly when you’ve hurt your partner is crucial.